quinnCraddock4/BPSR-PSO/README.md

 ## About the Project

 This is a standalone application and does not interface with BPSR or modify any of its files.
 It analyzes packet while in transit.

+## VPN Compatibility

+This application now supports VPN connections!
+The enhanced network interface detection automatically detects and works with VPN adapters including OpenVPN, WireGuard, and popular commercial VPN services.
+See [VPN_COMPATIBILITY.md](VPN_COMPATIBILITY.md) for detailed information.

 ## Getting Started